 High-risk AI systems shall be designed and developed in such a way, including with appropriate human-machine interface tools, that they can be effectively overseen by natural persons during the period in which the AI system is in use.

-https://data.consilium.europa.eu/doc/document/ST-5662-2024-INIT/en/pdf from data to impacts: algorithmic impact statements
+https://data.consilium.europa.eu/doc/document/ST-5662-2024-INIT/en/pdf so what's algorithmic transparency?